 Learning how to write SEO friendly articles is the key to helping your blog posts to rank!
 Google and other search engines are continually updating their algorithms (and artificial intelligence systems) to help them to find the best articles (source).

-Sneaky black hat SEO techniques will continue are unethical and could get you booted from the top results.
-So-called white-hat SEO techniques are becoming less effective as Google judges content on the web by how users interact with it.
+Sneaky black hat SEO techniques are unethical and could get you booted from the top results.
+Plus, the old-style so-called white-hat SEO techniques are becoming less effective as Google judges content on the web by how users interact with it.

 Of course, the most coveted position is ranking number one in a Google search.
 (Actuality ranking number zero or the snippet can be even better than number one).